SolareFlame/camion/README.md

-# CAMION - Discord Bot for Music Playback 🎵
+# CAMION - Discord Bot for Youtube Music 🎵

 CAMION is a Discord bot designed to play music directly from **YouTube Music**.
 With its powerful features and modular architecture, it offers a smooth audio experience for Discord servers.